 Ease of Payments

 When it comes to payment, you can always choose the premium payment mode according to your convenience.
-You can pay monthly, quarterly, half-yearly or annually.
-Many people prefer to pay the amount of term Insurance monthly as it comes at a very nominal price.
+You can pay monthly, quarterly, half-yearly, or annually.
+Many people prefer to pay the premium monthly, as it comes at a very nominal price.
 Payments can be easily made online.
-You can do it either through NEFT, Net banking, IMPS, or wallet banking.
+You can do it either through debit/credit card, NEFT, net banking, IMPS, or wallet banking.

 At PolicyX.com, we provide a customized portfolio as per your needs and requirements.
 We have a dedicated team to assist you with all your queries.
 From documentation to any other further assistance, they are always on their toes to serve you in the best possible way.